joshuaejs/arista_eos_audit/README.md

 Sensor: TempSensorP2/1 *** Description: Power supply sensor *** HW status: ok *** Alert count: 0 *** In alert state: False *** Max temperature (C): 24 *** Max temperature last change: 24 May 2020 18:38:15 *** Result: PASS
 ```
 - check_temperature_transceivers
-  - feature description: include tests report about the transceivers temperature status
+  - description: include tests report about the transceivers temperature status
   - required eos command: ```show system environment temperature transceiver | json```
   - test failure conditions: Failure conditions: A test fails if a sensor HW status is not OK or if a sensor alert count is > 0 or if a sensor is currently in alert state
   - output example